eoinok/sessionExamplePHP/README.md

 # Week 10 Lab

+Clone this repo into your www folder under laragon.
+In the command prompt, cd into the \laragon\www folder.
+Make sure that you are in the correct folder and that laragon\www appears in the command prompt.
+Type git clone your-repo-url (Get your repo url from github after creating the repo).
+Then cd into the folder you have just cloned by typing cd week10Lab-yourgithubid.
+Once you are in the correct folder, keep this command window open so you can type in your git commands as required.

 This lab is designed as an introduction to using Sessions and Session Variables.
 The example is for a simplified airline reservation which will gather data over a number of steps/PHP pages, store the data in session variables and complete an airline reservation.

 This assignment has the following objectives